osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 The code snippet above injects the `ConfigExampleConfig` class.
 This class can now be accessed using the `config` keyword.
 You will need to change your class to your own plugin configuration class, which will vary depending on the naming convention you used for your configuration file.

-From here, you can simple call the `config` class, followed by the configuration menu item `keyName`.
+From here, you can simply call the `config` class, followed by the configuration menu item `keyName`.
 As an example, I created a menu entry with the `keyName` value of `booleanConfig`.
-I an call the `config` class with this key name to get the actual value of the configuration file entry.
+I can call the `config` class with this key name to get the actual value of the configuration file entry.

 {% highlight java %}
 config.booleanConfig()